It’s time we let you in on a little secret: going vegan is actually a piece of cake

 Making small changes to your everyday meals is one of the easiest ways to increase the amount of plant-based foods in your diet.
 You could start by removing meat or dairy one day a week and go from there.
 Or you could try changing one meal at a time, having vegan breakfasts during your first week, adding a vegan lunch during week two and so on.
 You could even try changing one product at a time by swapping cow's milk for almond or soya milk or butter for coconut oil or margarine.
 There's a plant-based alternative for almost every type of food you can think of, so you don't have to miss out on any of your favourite foods.
 For more inspiration, check out our recipe section.

 Do it right

 Make sure you don't miss out on essential nutrients.
-Some forms of vegan diets are not necessarily 100% healthy, as there are vegan versions of almost every type of junk food you can think of.
+Just because you're vegan that doesn't mean you're 100% healthy, as there are vegan versions of almost every type of junk food you can think of.
 As long as you eat a wide variety of tasty plant foods, planning a healthy diet that incorporates all the vitamins and nutrients you need will be a breeze.
-Check out our nutrition pages for more information or seek advice from a registered dietician.
+Check out our nutrition pages for more information, or seek advice from a registered dietician.